stanwood/handbook/README.md

 - Lunch is paid by the company
 - Dinner is paid by the company
 - Drinks are paid by the MD (if present) (Note: This is not tax-deductable.)

-### Expensing

-#### Freelancers

-(We are currently testing `pleo`for travel expensing, the instructions below might not be accurate anymore).
-1. Expense your travels via *separate* invoices right after the event.
-2. Add the original receipts to the invoice - merge them to one PDF
-3. Sent the invoice to invoice@stanwood.de
-4. The MD wires the money every Monday.

-The separate invoice is for accounting purposes.
-We book those invoices unto a different account.

-#### Employees

-Use the expense.zoho.com

-1. Upload your receipts (only the ones **you** paid) and car travels
-2. Edit VAT, project, category and amounts, your IBAN and BIC
-3. When claiming food or drinks we have to adhere to strict tax law requirements
-    - add the internal attendees via the field and external attendees and freelancers in the comment
-    - add a detailed description of the occasion: i.e. client pitch for new project, pm workshop, annual review with team member etc.
-    - if > 150€ we need our company name and address on the bill
-4. Create a "New Report", add all receipts and submit for approval
-5. The MD approves all travel expenses every Monday
-6. Employees gets the "Reimbursement Reports" via email
-7. Download the report and sent it to `invoice@stanwood.de`
-8. The MD wires the amounts every Monday.

-Step 6 is necessary to for accounting.
-We book your travel on the cost centre and cost type of your team.
-The auto assigning is done via your email address.

 ## Time Tracking